Injured in a Philadelphia Car Accident? Learn Your Legal Rights

 What to Do After a Car Accident in Philadelphia

 No matter how safe you are behind the wheel, the chances of getting into an auto accident at least once in your lifetime are great.
-According to the latest statistics from the Pennsylvania Department of Transportation, there were approximately 125,268 reportable traffic crashes in the state in 2019.
-Of those accidents, 1,059 people lost their lives and another 76,243 people were injured.
-This means approximately three people each day were fatally injured in reportable traffic crashes and 9 were injured every hour.
+According to the latest statistics from the Pennsylvania Department of Transportation, there were approximately 125,268 reportable car crashes in the state in 2019.
+Of those car accidents, 1,059 people lost their lives and another 76,243 people were injured.
+This means approximately three people each day were fatally injured in reportable car accidents and 9 were injured every hour.

 It can be a confusing time after a car accident, especially if you or your passengers are injured.
 You may not know what your next steps should be.
 However, if you keep this list in mind, you will be able to protect your future claim.